 To this point — the recent image of the black hole at the center galaxy M87 exemplifies computational photography’s power to understand new ideas, which I am personally excited by and an advocate of.
-The image is computational because it was not captured with one powerful telescope, but with an array of around 20 different telescopes around the earth, spanning almost the entire diameter of the each, each precisely oriented and timed with an atomic clock.
+The image is computational because it was not captured with one powerful telescope, but with an array of nine different telescopes around the earth, spanning more than half the entire diameter of the world, each precisely oriented and timed with an atomic clock.
 The Earth was effectively transformed into a planet-size telescope.
 The 5 total petabytes (one million gigabytes) of image data captured at each station were aligned, denoised, and interpolated with software and output as the famous orange glow we know today.
 With the help of computational photography, then, the generation of the image helped bolster the theory of General Relativity and provided a more direct calculation of the mass of a black hole.

 As with any tech, lensless imaging is a double edged-sword.
 Yes, the image of the black hole is an indicator of the progress that can arise from computational photography.
 But complexities arise when it becomes ubiquitous, seamless embedded into the environment, at which point it becomes invisible; it becomes the water.
 When it is invisible it is simultaneously most useful and the most readily abused.
 Under the veil of invisibility the technology can express its innate tendencies, reflect its social bias, and invent new problems.